Free Printable: Low Carb & Keto Food List

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for easy keto meatloaf, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my easy keto meatloaf recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Ground Beef – I prefer 85/15 beef, because it’s not too lean or too fatty.
-Very lean beef is more prone to drying out, but ground beef that’s very high in fat tends to shrink a lot when you bake the meatloaf.
-I order my grass-fed ground beef from here, but any 85/15 ground beef will work great.
-You could also use ground turkey for a keto turkey meatloaf, if you prefer.
+- Ground Beef – I recommend 85/15 beef, because it’s not too lean or too greasy.
+Very lean beef is more prone to drying out, but ground beef that’s very high in fat tends to shrink a lot when you bake the loaf.
+You could also use ground turkey.

-- Tomato Paste – Another classic ingredient that makes an old fashioned low carb meatloaf.
-It’s very concentrated so we only need a little bit.
-Don’t confuse this with tomato sauce, which is less potent in flavor and more runny.
+- Tomato Paste – It’s very concentrated but higher in carbs, so I only use a little bit.
+Don’t use tomato sauce, which is less potent and more runny.

-- Worcestershire Sauce – This does add a small amount of sugar, but because it’s such a small amount for a whole loaf, it doesn’t change the carb count per serving much.
-You can omit it, but I recommend keeping it for flavor.
-Substitute coconut aminos for a cleaner or paleo meatloaf option.
+- Worcestershire Sauce – This does add a bit of sugar, but because it’s a small amount for a whole loaf, it doesn’t change the carb count per serving much.
+I use this gluten-free brand.
+You can omit it, but I highly recommend it for flavor — I add it to my keto chili for the same reason.
+If you want a cleaner or paleo meatloaf option, substitute coconut aminos.

-- Sugar-Free Ketchup – Use a store-bought variety (this one is my favorite with clean ingredients), or make keto ketchup at home.
+- Sugar-Free Ketchup – This is my (optional) simple glaze!
+You can use store-bought — this one is my favorite with clean ingredients — or make my keto ketchup yourself.

-- Almond Flour – My favorite way to make this keto meatloaf recipe is with almond flour, which is why it’s the default on the recipe card below.
+- Almond Flour – My favorite way to make this keto meatloaf recipe is with almond flour, which is why it’s the default on my recipe card below.
 I find that it creates the best texture.
-The right amount for this recipe is 1/2 cup, or 2/3 cup for a more sturdy, but less tender loaf.

-- Crushed Pork Rinds – Pork rinds are a popular keto replacement for breadcrumbs in many recipes, because they are naturally crunchy and zero carb.
+- Crushed Pork Rinds – These are a popular keto replacement for breadcrumbs, because they have texture and are zero carb.
 If you want to make your keto meatloaf with pork rinds, they can replace the almond flour 1:1 and would make this recipe nut-free.
-You can crush your own pork rinds by pulsing them in a blender or food processor, or buy these that are already crushed for you.
+You can crush your own by pulsing them in a blender or food processor, or buy these that are already crushed for you.

-- Parmesan Cheese – Meatloaf comes out too dense if using only parmesan as the binder, but you could replace half of the almond flour with parmesan, which does make it more sturdy.
+- Grated Parmesan Cheese – The loaf comes out too dense if using only parmesan as the binder, but you can replace half of the almond flour with parmesan, which does make it more sturdy.

 How To Make Keto Meatloaf